Mapping Earth’s changing surface and overlying vegetation structure

 The 2017-2027 Decadal Survey recommended high-resolution global topography, including bare surface land topography, ice topography, vegetation structure, and shallow water bathymetry as a targeted observable (TO).
 Targeted observables address key priorities within and across disciplinary lines for a set of science objectives related to a common aspect of the Earth system.
-STV science goals call for exploring next-generation measurement approaches that could be ready for spaceborne implementation in 10+ years.
-The decadal survey recommends focused and sustained attention to these observables to establish the associated prospective scientific and other user communities, and to make progress towards maturing both measurement capabilities and implementation concepts within this decade.
+STV science goals call for exploring next-generation measurement approaches that could be ready for spaceborne implementation within the decade.